 d) Air pollution

-a) Pressurized Water Reactor
+a) Pressurised Water Reactor

 b) Boiling Water Reactor